8.0 Migration Guide

 -

-is no longer used.
-Instead, you can access active sessions viaAuthSessionService.getActiveSessions()
+HttpSessionListeneris no longer used.
+Instead, you can access active sessions viaAuthSessionService.getActiveSessions()which uses theSessionDAO.

 For more details about Shiro’s session management, see the Shiro Session Management documentation.